Chandler82626/MyGenome/README.md

    ```

-Look at the resulting alignment summary file to determine the fraction fo reads that aligned to your genome assembly
+Look at the resulting alignment summary file to determine the fraction of reads that aligned to your genome assembly

 Align the second set of reads to your MyGenome assembly - the version you used for gene prediction